Alberto626/Amazon-Price-Checker/README.md

 - Learn if website is open to sql injection
 - add microservice to add notification system
 - add scheduled method to webscrape website

+##TO MAKE THIS WORK ON YOUR COMPUTER CHANGE APPLICATION.PROPERTIES